jainam12345/alx-system_engineering-devops/0x00-shell_basics/README.md

-13-symbolic_link - link to create symbolic link 14-copy_html - script to copy only htm files and are of latest version 100-lets_move - script to move all file beginning with an uppercase
+13-symbolic_link - link to create symbolic link 14-copy_html - script to copy only htm files and are of latest version 100-lets_move - script to move all file beginning with an uppercase 101-clean_emacs - script to remove files ending with ~ 102-tree - script to create dir tree